Parth-Vader/MobOff/README.md

 ## Features

 * Download the best available audio, or video (by `--video` option) in common mobile player compatible extensions.
+* Playlists can also be downloaded.
 * Adds metadata automatically from the title.
 * Add a preffered device to send music, or override it with `--newdevice` option.
 * Delete the downloaded video/music file from the computer via `--delete` option.

 ## How to use?

+(Tested on Ubuntu with Python 3)

 >The initial setting up of the Pushbullet account seems a little tiring but it is just a one-time setup, and the gains are endless.